WHO Collaborating Centre for antimicrobial resistance containment

-The government of Sweden and the Public Health Agency are actively supporting WHO in the implementation of the Global Action Plan on Antimicrobial Resistance, including the Global Antimicrobial Resistance and Use Surveillance System (GLASS) launched by WHO in 2015 to promote “a standardized approach to the collection, analysis and sharing of AMR data at a global level”.
+Global collaboration is fundamental in the work to contain further spread of resistant organisms and contributes to the understanding of the global impact of antimicrobial resistance (AMR) on public health, economy and entire societies.
+In 2015 the Global Antimicrobial Resistance and Use Surveillance System (GLASS) was launched by WHO to promote “a standardized approach to the collection, analysis and sharing of AMR data at a global level”.
 Recently, global surveillance on antimicrobial consumption and use has been incorporated into GLASS.

 Sweden is also an active member of the Global Health Security Agenda, an initiative for a multilateral and multi-sectorial approach to strengthen both the global capacity and nations' capacity to prevent, detect, and respond to infectious diseases threats.
 Nearly 50 nations, international organizations, and non-governmental stakeholders are involved, and the Public Health Agency is active in the work within the AMR Action Package, one of eleven packages and all with five-year targets.